JoaoMLViegas/team_generator/README.md

 - Team Generation: Generate teams from stored players or input new players on the fly.
 - Player Management: Add or remove players from stored data, view stored players, and prevent duplicate entries.
 - File Management: Save generated teams to files for future reference, view stored teams, and delete unwanted team files.
-- Ratings for Balance: Includes a rating system (1-10) for players to ensure balanced team creation.
+- Ratings for Balance: Includes the possibility of using a rating system (1-10) for players to ensure balanced team creation.
 - Menu Interface: Intuitive menu for navigating program options.
-- (in development...)
-Add option to generate teams without balance considerations
 - (in development...)
 Allow only a selection of stored players to be used while generating from stored players (now all stored players are used)

 ## **Getting Started**